Jorgetrujilloroman/github-backup-python/README.md

 # github-backup-python
-Python script and batch to make an extra security copy of a public or private GitHub repository.
+Python script and Windows/Linux batch to make an extra security copy of a public or private GitHub repository downloading it locally every 2 hours and cleaning old copies to save space on the disk.

 To make it work you will need to follow the next steps:

 1. Install [Python](https://www.python.org/downloads/) on your system.

-2. If you want to backup a private repository you will need to [create an access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to add in the "github-backup-private-repo.py" script.
+2. If you want to backup a private repository you will need to [create an access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to add to the **"github-backup-script.py"** script.

+3. Download this repository and save it in a folder of your choice.

-## SCRIPTS
+## SCRIPT

-To make the .py scripts work you have to edit them and modify the **download_repo()** functions setting your GitHub repository and your backup directory.
+To make the .py script works you have to edit it and modify the next parameters setting your GitHub private and public repositories and your backup directories:

--**delete-older-backups.py** -> This script deletes backups older than 48 hours to save space on the disk.
-You can change the "cleaning" frequency by changing the second parameter of the function setting the erasing frequency in hours.
-It is 48h by default.

--**github-backup-public-repo.py** -> This script saves a public GitHub repository locally on the directory that you define on the download_repo() function.
-You can also change the branch to backup changing the third parameter on the same function.

--**github-backup-private-repo.py** -> This script saves a private GitHub repository locally on the directory that you define on the download_repo() function.
-You need to introduce in the function an Access Token previously generated on GitHub as explained before to save private repositories.
+- ```private_repository_url = " "```
+- ```public_repository_url = " "```
+- ```private_backup_folder = " "```
+- ```public_backup_folder = " "```

 ## WINDOWS

-To make the bash file work, you have to edit the .bat bash file named **"backups-automation-batch.bat"** by right-clicking them and pressing "Edit".
-Then you have to replace "USERNAME" your Windows current user in the three python commands.
+If you are using Windows, to make the bash file work, you only have to edit the .bat bash file named **"backups-automation-batch.bat"** by right-clicking it and pressing "Edit".
+Then you have to replace "USERNAME" with your Windows current user.

 You can test if the bat script is working by double-clicking it.
 If it works properly, a cmd window will be opened and the scripts will start running.